-New Race Route Revealed For The 2024 Spinneys Dubai 92 Cycle Challenge

-.
-Top cyclists to receive share of AED 36,000 Prize Purse as part of Spinneys Dubai 92 Cycle Challenge elite race.
+NEW RACE ROUTE REVEALED FOR THE 2024 SPINNEYS DUBAI 92 CYCLE CHALLENGE

-Dubai, United Arab Emirates, 31st January 2024: As the cycling community gears up for the 14th edition of the Spinneys Dubai 92 Cycle Challenge, in partnership with Dubai Sports Council, organizers have announced the official 2024 race route for the Dubai Gran Fondo UCI World Series Qualifier event on Sunday 25th February.
+Dubai, United Arab Emirates: As the cycling community gears up for the 14th edition of the Spinneys Dubai 92 Cycle Challenge, in partnership with Dubai Sports Council, organizers have announced the official 2024 race route for the Dubai Gran Fondo UCI World Series Qualifier event on Sunday 25th February.

 Taking in stunning views and iconic locations across the city along the 94 route, riders participating in the main event are in for a surprise as for the very first time, the track will be starting from the iconic Expo City Dubai.
 Cyclists can look forward to passing by Dubai's popular landmarks such as the bustling Global Village, Jumeirah Lake Towers, and the breezy Jumeirah Golf Estates once taking off from the start line at Expo City Dubai.